 Watch Video

-Technical challenges for promote and disseminate ZEB
+Agenda-2 Technical challenges for promote and disseminate ZEB

 Singapore(Ms. Farizan d’Avezac de Moran), Malaysia(Mr. Steve Anthony Lojuntin),